RajsJohal/eng99_docker_intro/README.md

 - Bundle application, its dependencies and its configurations into a single image which is running in isolated user environments on a traditional OS on a traditional server or in a virualiation environment.
 - Virtualisation enables you to run multiple OS's on the hardware of a single physical server while containerisation enables you to deploy multiple applications using the same OS on a single virtual machine or server.

+## Containers
+- A runnable instance of an image
+- Can be run on a local machines, virtual machines or deploying to the cloud
+- Portable (Can be run an any OS)
+- Containers are isolated from each other and run their own software, binaries and configurations

 ## Benefits
 - Portability between different platforms and clouds.
 Write once and run anywhere
 - Efficiency through using far fewer resources than VM's and delivering higher utilization of compute resources.